Consumption Partial Insurance in the Presence of Tail Income Risk: Identification

 Our specification of the income and consumption processes imposes restrictions on the second and higher-order moments of income and consumption that can be used to identify the various parameters.
-The set of parameters consists of the variance ($\sigma_{\zeta_t}^2$, $\sigma_{v_t}^2$), skewness ($\gamma_{\zeta_t}$, $\gamma_{v_t}$), and kurtosis ($\kappa_{\zeta_t}$, $\kappa_{v_t}$) of the distributions of permanent and transitory shocks,\footnote{With a slight abuse of terminology, we use the terms skewness and kurtosis to refer to the third and fourth central moments of shocks.
-We will be clear whenever those terms refer to \emph{standardized} moments.} the partial insurance parameters in the linear ($\phi^{(1)}_t$, $\psi^{(1)}_t$) and quadratic consumption functions ($\phi^{(1)}_t$, $\psi^{(1)}_t$, $\phi^{(2)}_t$, $\psi^{(2)}_t$, $\omega^{(22)}_t$), and the moments of the unobserved consumption taste heterogeneity ($\sigma_{\xi_t}^2$, $\gamma_{\xi_t}$, $\kappa_{\xi_t}$).
-For simplicity of the illustration, we restrict the partial insurance parameters to not vary across households; this is \emph{not} an identifying restriction, and in fact we explore subsequently their variation across certain demographic groups.
+These include the variance ($\sigma_{\zeta_t}^2$, $\sigma_{v_t}^2$), skewness ($\gamma_{\zeta_t}$, $\gamma_{v_t}$), and kurtosis ($\kappa_{\zeta_t}$, $\kappa_{v_t}$) of the distributions of income shocks,\footnote{With a slight abuse of terminology, we use the terms skewness and kurtosis to refer to the third and fourth central moments.
+We will be clear whenever those terms refer to \emph{standardized} moments.} the partial insurance parameters in the linear ($\phi^{(1)}_t$, $\psi^{(1)}_t$) and quadratic consumption functions ($\phi^{(1)}_t$, $\psi^{(1)}_t$, $\phi^{(2)}_t$, $\psi^{(2)}_t$, $\omega^{(22)}_t$), and the moments of unobserved taste heterogeneity ($\sigma_{\xi_t}^2$, $\gamma_{\xi_t}$, $\kappa_{\xi_t}$).
+We first restrict the partial insurance parameters to not vary across households but we subsequently explore their variation across certain demographic groups and by the household's position in the income distribution.

+For identification, we assume existence of up to fourth moments of the joint distribution of income and consumption growth.
+In the case of the quadratic consumption function, we also assume that income shocks are \emph{not} Bernoulli.
+For consistent estimation of such moments, particularly over demographic groups subsequently, we further assume non-vanishing shares in each group asymptotically.
+For inference, we assume existence of up to eighth moments.

 Two important aspects of the data must be addressed before proceeding to identification: the biennial nature of the modern PSID and measurement error.